PSeegers97/ADSMotoric/README.md

 <h3>Data explanation</h3>
   <br/>
 In the data preparation part it has been discovered that the data is not perfect for machine learning as there is not much variety in it as well as too much veracity in a few dataframes e.g. questionaire data.
 The questionaire data also has not much volume as this dataframe ends up after merging with t0 and dropping nan values with 37 rows.

+A special case is the t1 Eindhoven data as this has 2649 rows and 51 columns.
+After running the function `printDataframeInsights` it has been discovered that in this dataset is the t0 and t1 data in one file.
+There are features in this dataset which are only for t0 that also explains why there are compared to t0 too many features.
+But with the column **Perioden** the t1 data can be filtered and extracted into another dataframe.

 <h3>Data visualization (exploratory)</h3>
   <br/>